 - Louisville Waterfront Park | 1147 River Road, Louisville, KY | FREE!

 I mentioned my love for Old Louisville above, but it deserves another shout-out.
 Old Louisville is freaking gorgeous, with its historical landmarks and restored Victorian Homes and Central Park and tucked-away walking paths (Belgravia Court) and even a fountain at beautiful St. James Court.

-Whether you’re taking a historic walking tour of Louisville or a self-guided Old Louisville Walking Tour, Old Louisville is the most beautiful neighborhood in Louisville to stroll around.
+Whether you’re taking a historic walking tour or a Ghost Tour of Old Louisville, or DIYing it on a self-guided Old Louisville Walking Tour, Old Louisville is the most beautiful neighborhood in Louisville to stroll around.
 Pro tip: if you’re a big nerd who plays Pokemon Go, like we are, Old Louisville is an excellent place to do so.
 Start at St. James Court, you’re welcome.

 - St. James Court | 1387 S 4th St, Louisville, KY

 Historic Cave Hill Cemetery is the most beautiful and largest cemetery in Louisville.
 Stroll through its quiet, garden-adorned grounds past ponds and mausoleums and think about the nature of life, the universe, and everything.

 You can even print out a free informative Cave Hill Cemetary map and pay your respects to some of Louisville’s most famouse residents: you’ll find the graves of Colonel Sanders, Muhammad Ali, and Meriwether Lewis Clark Jr. among many other famous historical people.

 - Cave Hill Cemetery | 701 Baxter Avenue, Louisville